-Mumbai: Ahead of Sharad Pawar’s visit to ED office today, police issue prohibitory orders

-The police are expecting protests though the NCP chief has asked party workers to maintain peace and not gather outside the agency’s office in Ballard Estate.
+Mumbai: ED tells Sharad Pawar ‘no need to come’ for questioning hours before his visit

-Prohibitory orders were imposed in areas of South Mumbai on Friday, hours before Nationalist Congress Party chief Sharad Pawar’s visit to the Enforcement Directorate office.
-Pawar is expected to reach the agency’s office by 2 pm for questioning in the Maharashtra State Cooperative Bank scam.
+The Mumbai Police had imposed prohibitory orders in areas of South Mumbai earlier in the day.

+The Enforcement Directorate on Friday told Nationalist Congress Party chief Sharad Pawar to not come to the agency’s office for questioning in the Maharashtra State Cooperative Bank scam, hours before he was scheduled to reach it, ANI reported.

+“Enforcement Directorate has sent an e-mail stating that Sharad Pawar is not required to visit the office today,” NCP leader Nawab Malik told the news agency.
+He claimed that Pawar was firm in his decision to go to the ED office.

+Later in the day, the NCP chief said that he would not visit the agency’s office as the Mumbai police commissioner and the joint commissioner of police had met him and requested him not to do so to maintain law and order.

 The former Union minister and his nephew Ajit Pawar were booked on Tuesday in a money laundering case in connection with the Rs 25,000-crore bank scam.
 The ED’s move came just a month before Assembly elections in the state.

-The Mumbai Police have imposed prohibitory orders under Section 144 of the Code of Criminal Procedure that prohibits the assembly of more than four people at one place.
-Large gatherings have been banned in Ballard Estate, where the offices of both the ED and the NCP are located, reported NDTV.
-Security at the agency’s office has been increased, and the area has been cordoned off.
-Prohibitory orders are also in place in Colaba, Cuffe Parade, Marine Drive, Azad Maidan, Dongri, JJ Marg and MRA Marg.
+The Mumbai Police had imposed prohibitory orders under Section 144 of the Code of Criminal Procedure that prohibits the assembly of more than four people at one place.
+Large gatherings were banned in Ballard Estate, where the offices of both the ED and the NCP are located.
+Security at the agency’s office was increased, and the area was cordoned off.
+Prohibitory orders were also in place in Colaba, Cuffe Parade, Marine Drive, Azad Maidan, Dongri, JJ Marg and MRA Marg.

-The police are anticipating protests although Pawar has requested party workers to maintain peace.
+The police had anticipated protests although Pawar had requested party workers to maintain peace.
 “I appeal to all my NCP cadre and supporters not to gather near the ED office premises,” Pawar tweeted.
 “Keeping our tradition to honour the constitution and respect for institutions, I request your co-operation to the police and other government agencies,” he added.

 Five workers of the NCP’s youth wing were detained on Wednesday while protesting outside the Enforcement Directorate’s office in Mumbai.
 The protestors, led by NCP youth wing’s state unit chief Mehboob Shaikh, shouted slogans against the ruling Bharatiya Janata Party.
 Shaikh claimed that the police charged the demonstrators with batons.
 “They [NCP workers] have been asked to gather at the party office [on Friday] and not at ED office,” an unidentified party functionary told Hindustan Times.